Skip to main contentArrow Right

 • Creates resilience with encryption by rendering stolen or leaked credentials unreadable.

-Descope helps developers easily add MFA to their applications with a few lines of code.
-With support for strong authentication factors like passkeys and biometrics, risk-based authentication that identifies risky user signals, and secure session management, Descope enables secure MFA without increasing friction for legitimate users.
+Descope helps developers easily add phishing-resistant MFA to their applications with a few lines of code.
+With support for strong authentication factors like passkeys and magic links, risk-based authentication and secure session management, Descope enables secure MFA without increasing friction for legitimate users.

-Sign up for a Free Forever account on Descope and start your MFA journey today.
+Sign up for a Free Forever account on Descope and build your phish-resistant MFA flows with minimal coding.
+Have questions about our platform?
+Book time with our auth experts.